vequiato/react-form/README.md

 An awesome `Form` with stateless `Inputs` for your React application.
 We don't need to rerender on every single letter inputed!
+So yes, the `onChange` of `Inputs` is disabled in the lib, because you don't need it :)

 ## Installation